 What to Drink in Seville: Fino Sherry

 Forget any image you may have of the sickly sweet red drink your gran had at Christmas, sherry in Seville is a serious affair.
 Served crisp, cool and white in its short-stemmed long glass, this bitter aperitif is Andalusia’s signature drink.
-While Cruzcampo still ranks as the most popular beer, you’ll find fino sherry (as it’s called around here) almost everywhere you look.

 It’s served with green olives and a few plates of tapas.
 It lurks at the side of the stage during live music performances.
 Hotel bars love it but its story reaches further than the tapas bars of Seville.